Shrishti00/PRODIGY_WD_01/README.md

 ## Credits

-- **Author:** [Shrishti Singh]
+- **Author:** Shrishti Singh

 ---

 Feel free to modify and expand upon this project as needed!
-If you have any questions or feedback, please contact [shrishtiisinghh@gmail.com].

 ---

-This README provides a concise overview of the project, its structure, and how to set it up, and credits the author appropriately.
-Adjust the placeholders ([Your Name], [your repository URL], etc.) with your actual details.